Nadine-Schmitt/bachelorThesis-nadischm/README.md

 | The Sopranos | Tony Soprano (1), David Chase (2) ...
 Golden Globe Award (10), The Kings (11) ...
 Big Love (20) |
 | Chuck Norris | Chuck Norris facts (1), Aaaron Norris (2) ...
 Northrop Corporation (10), ...
 Priscilla Presley (20) |

-To measure how good the produced word and entity embeddings capture the semantic relatedness between entites following is done: For each seed entity of the Kore dataset a ranking of the 20 candidate entities is produced by using the ``word embeddings`` and the ``entity embeddings``.
+To measure how good the produced word and entity embeddings capture the semantic relatedness between entities, the following is done: For each seed entity of the KORE dataset a ranking of the 20 candidate entities is produced by using the ``word embeddings`` and the ``entity embeddings``.
 When using the ``word embeddings`` the similarity between the word embedding of the seed entity and the sum of the word embeddings of the single words is measured by using cosine similarity.
-When using entity embeddings only the entity embeddings of the given entites have to be considered.
+When using entity embeddings only the entity embeddings of the given entities have to be considered.
 To illustarte this, a short example is given:
-Let Google be the seed entity with 3 candidate entities ranked as follows:
+Let Google be the seed entity with three candidate entities ranked as follows:
 ```markdown
 Google
 	Larry Page (1)
 	Sergey Brin (2)
 	Google Maps (3)
 ```
 For the word embeddings, the similarity of the word embedding ``Google`` with the word embedding of ``Larry`` plus the word embedding of ``Page`` is measured.
 When considering entity embeddings, the similarity of the entity embedding ``Google`` with the entity embedding of ``Larry_Page`` is measured.
-Afterwords, a ranking based on the similarity score is produced, for instance
+Afterwards, a ranking based on the similarity score is produced, for instance
 \begin{lstlisting}[language=Python]
 ```markdown
 Google